rtidatascience/django-postgres-stats/docs/functions.rst

 You can use these like the standard `Django database functions`_.

-.. autoclass:: postgres_power.functions.DateTrunc
+.. autoclass:: postgres_stats.functions.DateTrunc

-.. autoclass:: postgres_power.functions.Extract
+.. autoclass:: postgres_stats.functions.Extract

 Aggregations